If you are experiencing a divorce, please utilize our Divorce Distribution Procedures guide. A pdf of the guide can be found here.

 A Participant shall cease to be a Participant when his or her benefit payments are completed.

 “Participant Contributions” means contributions picked up by the Employer or a Participating Employer as described in Code Section 414(h)(2), on a non-elective salary reduction basis or as an additional Employer-funded contribution, or a Participating Employer-funded contribution, on behalf of each Tier One, Tier Two, and Tier Three Active Participant in an amount equal to the percentage of the Employee’s Compensation that the Employee would have contributed as an employee contribution to the OPERS in the absence of an election to participate in this Plan (without regard to the OPERS requirement that an employee perform 600 or more hours of service in a calendar year).
 Participant Contributions are made under Section 3.1.
-As provided in Sections 1.25(a) and 3.1, Participant Contributions for Compensation for November 2013 and subsequent calendar months will be made without regard to the Participant’s hours of service in each calendar year.
+As provided in Section 3.1, Participant Contributions will be made without regard to the Participant’s hours of service in each calendar year.

 Participant Contributions will not be made for Tier Four Active Participants.